seanpmaxwell/Typescript-Best-Practices/README.md

 - Make sure to document foreign/primary-keys with comments (i.e `@PK` and `@FK`).
 - I like to use `// @NaC` which stands for `Not a Column` to indicate properties which do not correspond to a database-column:
-- Use `@TestingOnly` for items not meant to be used in production.
+- Use `@TestOnly` for items not meant to be used in production.
 ```ts
 // @Table: "users"
 interface IUser {